sophieregina/elephanthouse2.0/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+##3D Model
+The 3D model (elephanthouse.glb) (the actual virtual museum) and the audio files are not stored in the git repo due to copyright.
+Therefore the script will not run without errors.
+But you can check out the virtual museum here: https://www.sic-elephanthouse.ch/elephanthouse2-0
+The 3D model was created with the method of photogrammetry and the software *Metashape*.
+The exhibition content was added with the software *Blender*.

 ## requirements

 the following packages are required:
 - react-three
 - react-three-fiber
 - react-three/drei